Serenity-Central/.github/profile/README.md

 <br> Just Kieron, for now.
 This is why we **want you** here!

 **Task Tracking:**
-<br> Jira Scrum Board (epics, sprints, backlog grooming).
+<br> Asana Board (projects, sprints, backlog grooming).

 **Bug Reporting:**
-<br>User-reported bugs flow via Discord or GitHub.
+<br>User-reported bugs flow via Discord, GitHub, or contact forms.
 <br>Triage and prioritisation are manual for now.

 **Communication:**
-<br>Email, Discord, and Jira.
+<br>Email, WhatsApp, Discord, and Asana.
 <br> Kieron is flexible and responsive, so however you feel comfortable contacting him is up to you.

 **Onboard:**